jonnew/Oat/README.md

   reg: String                 | Region tag
 }
 ```
+When using JSON and the `consise-file` option is specified, data fields are
-Data fields are only populated if the values are valid.
-For instance, in the
+only populated if the values are valid.
+For instance, in the case that only
-case that only object position is valid, and the object velocity, heading, and
+object position is valid, and the object velocity, heading, and region
-region information are not calculated, an example position data point would
+information are not calculated, an example position data point would look like
-look like this:
+this:
 ```
-{ samp: 501,
+{ tick: 501,
+  usec: 50100000,
   unit: 0,
   pos_ok: True,
   pos_xy: [300.0, 100.0],